HTTP status codes: Get it right or lose revenue

 The first thing you’ll see is your lovingly crafted page title and description change across your big money terms, transforming into a GO AWAY sign stating “Our website is currently offline, please come back later”.
 Even a #1 ranking for [mobile phones] won’t get many click-throughs on a message like that.

 Google may be indexing some sites faster these days, but accidentally indexed pages can linger in search listings for days.
-A very costly mistake which can be easily fixed by altering the CMS or server to present a 503 header.
+This is a very costly mistake that can be easily fixed by altering the CMS or server to present a 503 header.

 Example code: